Metals and nonmetals, Economic importance of some metals & nonmetals

 They are good conductors of electricity.

 They have high melting and boiling point.

-They can be bend, They are malleable, and they can be hammered to form sheets.
+They can be bent, They are malleable, and they can be hammered to form sheets.

 The properties of the non-metals

 They do not have a metallic luster, They are not shiny.